 All people entering Costa Rica must complete the digital epidemiological form.
 This is known as the “Health Pass” or “Pase de Salud.”

-Tourists must purchase travel insurance that covers accommodation in case of quarantine and medical expenses due to COVID-19.
+Travelers must purchase travel insurance that covers accommodation in case of quarantine and medical expenses due to COVID-19.
 This policy can be international or purchased from Costa Rican insurers.
+Call us for details and up to date information; tollfree 1-866-804-1793.

-U.S. citizens from authorized states wishing to enter Costa Rica must complete a digital epidemiological health pass, obtain a negative PCR-RT coronavirus test taken within 72 hours of their departure from the United States, and purchase travel insurance that covers accommodation in case of quarantine and medical expenses due to COVID-19.
+U.S. citizens from authorized states wishing to enter Costa Rica must complete a digital epidemiological health pass and purchase travel insurance that covers accommodation in case of quarantine and medical expenses due to COVID-19.
 U.S. tourists must also demonstrate, via a valid driver’s license or State ID card, that they live in one of the authorized states.
 No forms of documentation establishing residency in these select states other than a valid driver’s license or State ID card will be accepted at this time.

 Two Costa Rican companies sell pre-approved travel insurance plans: The National Insurance Institute (INS) and Sagicor.
 Tourists opting for a foreign policy must demonstrate proof (in English or Spanish) that their policy: